aspnetzero/documents/docs/en/Development-Guide-Rad-Tool.md

 ## How To Use It?

-You can use ASP.NET Zero Power Tools in two ways: a Visual Studio Extension or using its DLL files directly with a command line.
+You can use ASP.NET Zero Power Tools in two ways:

+1. as a Visual Studio Extension
+2. Using its DLL files directly with a command line.

 Visual Studio Extension is available for Windows version of Visual Studio.
 Mac and Linux users can use DLL of ASP.NET Zero Power Tools to generate CRUD pages.

 ## How It Works?